Lifting Up a Legacy

 With a grant from the Dolly Foundation, Smith set out to create an oral history project based on Jackson’s early career, including his leadership of the Reverend Martin Luther King Jr.’s Breadbasket movement in Chicago.

-Initiated by the through the Southern Christian Leadership Conference, the movement encouraged members of the Black community to spend money at businesses that invested in their communities.
+Initiated by the Southern Christian Leadership Conference, the movement encouraged members of the Black community to spend money at businesses that invested in their communities.
 “Dr. King saw this model, adopted it in the South, and then wanted to expand it,” Smith says.
 “He selected Chicago because he thought it would be a great launching point for the Breadbasket Movement for a national program.”

 King chose three seminary students to lead the program in Chicago, one of whom was Jackson.
 All three were seminary students at CTS, which, like Grinnell College, has roots in Congregationalism and the United Church of Christ.